 Impressive 4K picture clarity

 Great gaming performance for both console and PC gamers

 Expensive price point

-LG has impressed us over the years by creating some of the best gaming monitors the market has to offer.
-At the top of that pile lies the LG 27GN950-B, a powerful 4K gaming monitor that pairs a high refresh rate with a rapid 144Hz refresh rate.
+ASUS has impressed us over the years by creating some of the best gaming monitors the market has to offer.
+At the top of that pile lies the ASUS ROG SWIFT PG32UQX, a powerful 4K gaming monitor that pairs a high screen resolution with a rapid 144Hz refresh rate.

-Aesthetically, the 27inch gaming monitor from LG offers everything you could expect from a high-end monitor – characterized by sharp ‘gamey’ edges with a premium finish.
-It follows the previous red on black color trend which would suit most gaming or office settings.
+Aesthetically, the 32-inch gaming monitor from ASUS offers everything you could expect from a high-end monitor – characterized by sharp ‘gamey’ edges with a premium finish.
+It follows the previous ROG SWIFT design trend which would suit most gaming or office settings.

 Looking at performance, this is one of the best monitors on the market, bringing rapid response times and refresh rates to stunning 4K picture clarity.
 For me, this is the perfect balance of specifications when it comes to gaming – non-competitive anyway.
 It provides levels of immersion that really are head and shoulders above lesser resolution panels.
-Furthermore, it supports HDR10.
+Furthermore, it supports VESA DisplayHDR1400 – one of the highest we’ve had the pleasure of testing.
+Pairing this with the monitor’s mini-LED backlight technology, the PG32UQX really does offer some of the most stunning 4K HDR content on the market.
 This allows the panel to display brighter whites and darker blacks, giving the panel a greater contrast ratio and more realistic colors right out the box.